- PhD, Princeton University, 2002

 Ancient China and the Yue: Perceptions and Identities on the Southern Frontier, c.400 BCE - 50 CE.
-Cambridge University Press, forthcoming, fall, 2015.
+Cambridge University Press, September 2015.

-“The Cosmos as Creative Mind: Spontaneous Arising, Generating, and Creating in the Heng xian,” Dao, special volume on Heng xian and Early Chinese Philosophy, forthcoming, 2013.
+“The Cosmos as Creative Mind: Spontaneous Arising, Generating, and Creating in the Heng xian,” Dao, special volume on Heng xian and Early Chinese Philosophy, 12.2 (June 2013).

 Music, Cosmology, and the Politics of Harmony in Early China.
 State University of New York Press, August, 2012.

 Individualism in Early China: Human Agency and the Self in Thought and Politics.
 University of Hawaii Press, 2010.

 “Moral Autonomy and Particularistic Sources of Authority in the Analects,” Journal of Chinese Philosophy 38.2 (June, 2011): 257-273.

 ACLS Comparative Perspectives on Chinese Culture and Society Conference Grant (2013)